guettli/generic-backend/README.md

 ## Future: 2025..

+The [Bandwagen Effect](https://en.wikipedia.org/wiki/Bandwagon_effect) will choose some winners and some will loose.

+If you compare this to version control systems: SVN, bazar, mercurial ... all these alternatives to git have gone.
+Or like the browser wars.
+I am so happy, since I don't need a standard and several implementations.
+One open source implementation (git, Chrome, Linux, ...) is enough.

-The backend is generic.
-Like people stopped coding custom databases they stopped coding custom backends.
+In 2025 the backend is generic.
+Like people stopped coding custom databases, they stopped coding custom backends.

 You **define** models and permissions and views.
 But no logic.
 See [imperative vs declarative](https://www.google.com/search?q=imperative+vs+declarative)